 The practice made reasonable adjustments for patients with disabilities.
-These included step free access, a hearing loop, a magnifying glass and accessible toilet with hand rails and a call bell
+These included step free access using a portable ramp and an accessible toilet with hand rails.

 Staff said they could provide information in different formats and languages to meet individual patients' needs.
-Staff at the practice spoke a number of languages and also had access to British Sign Language and braille.
+They had access to interpreter/translation services which included British Sign Language and braille.